maxim-malygin-sharp/photo-library-app/backend/ReadMe.md

 3. Run tests

 TODO list:
-Need to add mappings between models
+It would be greate to add logging instead of throwing exception in ImageService